 - the issue (problem statement)

-- proof that the solution will work.
+- solution and proofs that the solution will work.
 Consider effectiveness, savings, feasibility, implementation

 - conclude with future direction